dror27/dk-shack/vol2/songs/en/Pour Me Some Whisky.md

 \
 Pour me some whisky\
 I’ve been smiling for too long\
-Oh, I need that drink so bad\
+I need that drink so bad\
 To make me feel alone\
 Most days, loneliness \
 Suits me just fine\